 Rayleigh Fading

-The received signal seen at the terminal reciver is made up of numerous attenuated, reflected, transmitted and diffracted version of the original transmitted signal currently the channel model only accounts for the received signal shift in phase in accordance with variations in propagation distance i.e. the time delay between the transmitted and received signals and the White Noise seen at the receiver.
+The received signal seen at the terminal receiver is made up of numerous attenuated, reflected, transmitted and diffracted version of the original transmitted signal.
+Currently the channel model only accounts for the received signal shift in phase in accordance with variations in propagation distance i.e. the time delay between the transmitted and received signals and the White Noise seen at the receiver.
 In reality multipath fading occurs where the received signal phase and magnitude changes in accordance to the environment.
-A Rayleigh Fading model is a good model for when there isn’t a dominant line of sigh between the base station and the terminal; hence it is suited to built up urban environments.
-The received signal can therefore be explain in terms of path loss and change in phase, as the user moves through an urban environment the electrical distance between the base station and terminal varies.
+A Rayleigh Fading model is a good model for when there isn’t a dominant line of sight between the base station and the terminal; hence it is suited to built-up urban environments.
+The received signal can therefore be explained in terms of path loss and change in phase, as the user moves through an urban environment the electrical distance between the base station and terminal varies.
 As shown in the previous channel model, this results in a channel delay.
 In an urban environment the received signal is a summation of multiple paths, assuming two paths are present and arrive in phase the constructive interference will occur resulting in an increase in magnitude.
-However if the phase of the two paths are in anti phase and therefore 180 degrees out of phase the destructive interference will occur causing the magnitude to decrease.
+However if the phase of the two paths are in anti phase and therefore 180 degrees out of phase then destructive interference will occur causing the magnitude to decrease.

 Channel Model